 5. Custom Design

 Plan your branding, colours, content and CTAs Calls To Action before or when talking to a professional web developer, if how you look online is important to you to build your brand.
-Think Scott Tallon Walker, Grafton, RKD or De Paor.
+Think Scott Tallon Walker, Grafton Architects, RKD or De Paor.

 Make Navigation simple, intuitive, stand out and logically show what you specialise in, services such as residential, industrial, commercial or community and experience or qualifications.

-Show off your knowledge, experience and useful information from the industry, maybe articles about green energy or renewables, council guidelines or trends.
-Try Guest Blogging or answering questions in forums !
+Show off your knowledge of architecture, architectural experience and useful information from the industry, maybe articles about green energy passive building or renewable housing, council guidelines or trends.
+Try Guest Blogging or answering questions in forums!

 8. Social integration

 Tie in all Blogging, Social Media and Advertising to your website content and draw people to the site – they might just connect with you by asking a question.
 It also helps you monitor all your web output, so you have more control over what gets seen.
 You can to some point dictate what people see when they search your name.